-Astronomers Find 7 Earth-Sized Planets Around A Nearby Star
+Astronomers Find 7 Earth-Size Planets Around A Nearby Star

 Astronomers could get an even better sense after 2018, when the next-generation James Webb Space Telescope is expected to launch.
 It could provide an in-depth look at the atmospheres of these planets.

-Planet-hunters have recently been gathering more and more evidence that Earth-sized planets are common in our galaxy, according to Ignas Snellen at the University of Leiden in the Netherlands, who wrote a commentary that accompanied the scientists' announcement.
+Planet-hunters have recently been gathering more and more evidence that Earth-size planets are common in our galaxy, according to Ignas Snellen at the University of Leiden in the Netherlands, who wrote a commentary that accompanied the scientists' announcement.

 This new discovery, he notes, suggests such worlds are "even more common than previously thought."